Habibadio/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Letters o and O should be replaced by 0
 Letters t and T should be replaced by 7
 Letters l and L should be replaced by 1
+ Write a function that encodes a string using rot13